-The Bilal Learning Center, which was completed in 2007, has become a bright beacon of light for it's area of Los Angeles.
-The school, which was officially dedicated in memory of late Muslim American leader Imam W. Deen Mohammed in 2009, has become highly successful and a leading model for Muslim communities throughout Southern California.
+Bilal Learning Center is a multi-million dollar educational complex located in Los Angeles, California.
+The building is owned and operated by Masjid Bilal Islamic Center, the oldest Muslim community in the city.
+Completed in 2007, Bilal Learning Center has become a bright beacon of light for its area of Los Angeles.
+The school building, which was officially dedicated in memory of late Muslim American leader Imam W. Deen Mohammed in 2009, has become highly successful and a leading model for Muslim communities throughout Southern California.

-The sixteen-classroom school facility was built with the help of Saudi Arabia businessmen and women, grants from the Islamic Development Bank of Saudi Arabia, Sheik Hajj Muhammad Dakhil and Family, Sister Dalal Muhtadi and Bilal Islamic Center members.
+The sixteen-classroom, two-story school facility was built with the help of Saudi Arabia businessmen and women, grants from the Islamic Development Bank of Saudi Arabia, Sheik Hajj Muhammad Dakhil and Family, Sister Dalal Muhtadi and Bilal Islamic Center members.